Interview| The Hidden World of Berlin Folk: Hanging out with David Ingleton at Kindl Stuben

 Kindl Stuben looked like a traditional German pub, with the name in gothic lettering above the entrance and a big window looking out onto the street, in front of which the customers were smoking their cigarettes.
 Inside, it was unpretentious and cosy – with a big wooden bar and rustic chairs around the room.

-Once people started streaming in, I could tell most of them were musicians.
+Once people started streaming in coming out of the credit card casinos on the other side of town, I could tell most of them were musicians.
 And not solely by the fact that most of them arrived drunk.
 They weren’t nervous or fidgety or ill at ease, the way inexperienced performers are.
 They laughed a lot, shouted insults at each other, and darted from one table to the next to greet friends and acquaintances (all whilst wearing masks – these were better times when we thought the end of COVID was near).

 “It’s not exclusive, as long as you’re unpretentious and not a dick.
 And I’m good at weeding out the dicks because I’m a dick myself,” David Ingleton, who put on these nights, told me.
 “If you’re coming for the first time, sit and listen.
 Be happy with the slot you get.
 Of course, I’m not gonna give you the first slot.
 I don’t know you.
 But talk to the people whose music you like.
 We all like to talk about our music.”